-By the 1910s, old-fashioned copper, zinc and solid porcelain tubs had given way to enameled cast-iron tubs.
+By the 1910s, enameled cast-iron tubs were replacing old-fashioned copper, zinc, and solid porcelain tubs.

 toilets The modern siphon flush toilet was developed in the 1870s and 1880s, and was first sold in its modern form in 1885.
 Naturally, toilets were only found in upper class homes at this point.

 By 1920, the number of American homes with a flush toilet reached 20 percent.
 This figure represents all homes, regardless of class or location.
 For middle class homes, the total was probably closer to 50 percent.

 Prior to the 1910s, most toilets featured a tank mounted near the ceiling and a pull chain for flushing.
 In the 1910s, models with low tanks became common.